MicrosoftDocs/OfficeDocs-SharePoint/migration/SP-to-SPOOD-migration-guide.md

-## Prepare your OneDrive environment
+## Prepare your SharePoint environment

-Before migrating your file share content, you must pre-provision your users in Office 365.
+Before migrating your team site content, you must pre-provision your users in Office 365.
 For guidance on pre-provisioning see:
 - [Prepare to provision users through directory synchronization to Office 365](/office365/enterprise/prepare-for-directory-synchronization)
 - [Pre-provision OneDrive for users in your organization](/onedrive/pre-provision-accounts)